 Why Do People Fail to Reach Their Goals?

-Setting and achieving goals is not easy, and many people fail.
+is not easy, and many people fail.
 A study by Scranton University found that only 8% of those who set New Year goals actually achieve them, meaning 92% who set new year goals fail.
-Why is that?

-So, in order to really achieve something, you need a concrete goal — a SMART goal.
+Therefore, in order to really achieve something, you need a concrete goal: a SMART goal.

 What Are SMART Goals?